AlecSouthward/dragon-vault/CONTRIBUTING.md

 ## Questions?

-If you’re unsure about something, feel free to open a discussion or issue before starting major work.
+If you're unsure about something, feel free to open a discussion or issue before starting major work.